lpturmel/libsql-tui/README.md

 cargo build --release
 ```

-3. Add the binary to your path or run it directly
+3. Add the binary to your `PATH` or run it directly

 ```
 ./target/release/libsqltui